 Mingo Junction is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Mingo Junction is a village of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Mingo Junction who work in office and administrative support (22.76%), sales jobs (16.10%), and food service (6.72%).

-The citizens of Mingo Junction are slightly less educated than the national average of 21.84% for the average city or town: 14.88% of adults in Mingo Junction have a bachelor's degree or advanced degree
+The percentage of adults in Mingo Junction with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.88% of adults in Mingo Junction have a bachelor's degree or advanced degree.

 The per capita income in Mingo Junction in 2022 was $29,148, which is middle income relative to Ohio, and lower middle income relative to the rest of the US.
 This equates to an annual income of $116,592 for a family of four.
 However, Mingo Junction contains both very wealthy and poor people as well.